polytechnice-si/4A_ISA_TheCookieFactory/chapters/Persistence.md

 ### Declaring the test data source

-As Arquilian is used for testing purpose, it is quite logical that an Arquilian configuration is required for his very purpose.
+As Arquilian is used for testing purpose, it is quite logical that an Arquilian configuration is required for tshis very purpose.
 In the `arquilian.xml` configuration file, the following properties will configure the database to be used for test purposes.

   * The `JdbcUrl` we used asks for an _in-memory_ database with the `mem` keyword;
     * The `shutdown=true` option will shutdown the database after the last connection;